 Inasmuch House is a shelter for women fleeing domestic abuse or violence.
 It also accommodates women with children of any age — from infants to teenagers.
 In fact, some months there are more children than women staying at the shelter.

-Like the mural on the support wall at Inasmuch House’s playground, we give women and youth support when they need it most.
+We give women and youth support when they need it most.
 We help mothers and their children see a future with clear skies even after the trauma of violence and abuse.

 How we help women & children